aneto0/MARTe2/Docs/User/source/core/logging/logging.rst

 ErrorType
 ---------

-The framework offers the following ErrorTypes (i.e. severities, see :vcisdoxygencl:`ErrorType`).
+The framework offers the following ErrorTypes (i.e. severities, see :vcisdoxygenclem:`ErrorType`).

 =================== =======
 Type                Meaning